 - 100g red onions, finely sliced

-- Place on a lined baking tray, add the sage and half of the oil and mix well, cover and place into a preheated oven (180C) for around 40 minutes, stirring occasionally, until soft and lightly coloured.
+Place on a lined baking tray, add the sage and half of the oil and mix well.
+Cover and place into a preheated oven at 180°C (160°C fan/gas mark 4) for around 40 minutes, stirring occasionally, until soft and lightly coloured.

-- Meanwhile pour the oil into a heavy based pan on a medium hob and add the onion and garlic.
+Pour the oil into a heavy-based pan on a medium hob and add the onion and garlic.

-- For the topping place the oil in a pan add the sliced onions and sauté until soft, place a spoonful on top of the soup when you serve.
+Place the oil in a pan, add the sliced onions and sauté until soft.
+Place a spoonful on top of the soup when you serve.